Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 4. Skeleton Plane:

-The skeleton plane is concerned with the navigation design and interface design.
+<p>The skeleton plane is concerned with the navigation design and interface design.
-The two main things to consider per the tutorials, are what form the application will take in terms of deisgn workDesign and how users will get around what is presented.
+The two main things to consider per the tutorials, are what form the application will take in terms of design and how users will get around what is presented.

 The goals are:
 Give form to function
-Establish value in users mind
+Establish value in the users mind
-Lead user toward continuing experience
-Add value with each click
+Leads user toward continuing experience as they will be inspired to revisit the website Value is added with each click-taking user feedback, providing information and creating links with other social emdia platforms
 Add positivity to overall experience with each interaction

-Suite of visual conventions

-Give people what they need when they need it

-Data at rest (database-MySQL, MongoDB) Data in motion (manipulated-python-Django) Data as presented (user interface)
+The website is essentially a suite of visual conventions and I am aiming to give users what they want when they want it.

 Progressive disclosure-reveal information across space...navigation-different tabs used